PersonalHub360/LocalPOS-new/replit.md

   - **Summary Statistics**: Three colorful stat cards displaying Total Expenses (orange gradient), Average Expense (purple gradient), and Categories Count (blue gradient) with icons and enhanced shadows.
   - **Colorful UI**: Vibrant gradient backgrounds on headers, tabs, and stat cards.
 Gradient title text (orange to pink) and gradient action buttons for better visual appeal.
   - **Enhanced Design**: Border accents, shadow effects, and responsive grid layout (1-3 columns) for summary cards.
-- **Purchase Management**: CRUD for purchases, category management, search, filtering, and bulk import/export.
+- **Purchase Management**: CRUD for purchases, category management, search, filtering, and bulk import/export. **Inventory Integration**: Purchases can be linked to existing products in inventory.
+When a purchase is created with a productId, the system automatically increases the product's stock quantity and creates an inventory adjustment record with type "add" and reason "purchase" for full audit trail.
+Product selector auto-populates item name, unit, and category fields for streamlined data entry.
 - **Table Management**: CRUD for tables, capacity tracking, and status management.
 Enhanced print with order items display (Product Name, Quantity, Price, Discount, Total) and Total in KHR conversion.
 For occupied tables: Edit Items (navigate to POS), Add Items (dialog to add new items), Print Directly (print current order), and Complete Order (finish order and mark table available).
 - **HRM**: Full employee management (CRUD, import/export, schedule upload).
 Schemas defined for Attendance, Leave, and Payroll modules.
 - **Inventory Management**: Comprehensive inventory control system with four main tabs: